-This dynamic stretch program may be used pre- or post-activity, e.g., fitness training or sports.
+This dynamic stretch program may be used pre- or post-activity, e.g., fitness training or sports (like dynamic warmup routines).
 The following stretches make up a dynamic progression from ground movements that can be added preparatory to more vigorous standing movements.
 It is best to do them after a light warm-up such as an easy jog or run for 5 to 10 minutes—just enough to generate very light perspiration.
 The stretches engage entire myofascial kinetic chains and may be named by kinetic chains or specific muscles that lie in targeted chains.

 Core 4 focuses on dynamic flexibility preparation of the core muscles and the fascia of your lower body and progress to your upper body.
 The initial focus is dynamic core mobility, and the progression integrates motor control and dynamic core stability.
 This routine applies to most sports that require optimal core control (Frederick and Frederick 2017).